ESPGranEdu/jfetch/README.md

 # jfetch

+A TypesScript too that fetch system's info, similarly to other apps like neofetch

-A JavaScript fetch tool for training purposes
+This is repo is for training purposes